gabopedrosa/gabopedrosa/README.md

 ## Brazilian guy learning some technology stuff 💻

 - 🌱 Graduando em Análise e Desenvolvimento de Sistemas
-- 🥅 2023 Goals: (Get a Job as a Front or Back-end dev)

 ### Do you want to connect with me?